haskell-numerics/random-fu/README.md

 random-fu
 ---------

-This package provides an end-user interface that defines random variables several standard distributions as well as some convenient interfaces for sampling them.
+This package provides an end-user interface that defines random variables following several standard distributions as well as some convenient interfaces for sampling them.

 Usage
 =====

-To use the system, you'll typically want import at least two modules: `Data.Random` for the main interface and a supported entropy source, such as `System.Random.MWC` from the mwc-random package.
-You may also want to import one or more of the extra distributions provided in the Data.Random.Distribution heirarchy (uniform and normal are exported by Data.Random automatically).
+To use the system, you'll typically want import at least two modules: `Data.Random` for the main interface and a supported entropy source, such as `System.Random.MWC` from the `mwc-random` package.
+You may also want to import one or more of the extra distributions provided in the `Data.Random.Distribution` heirarchy (uniform and normal are exported by `Data.Random` automatically).
 Then, you can define random variables using `do` notation, sample them using `sampleFrom`, etc.  For example:

     import Data.Random
     import System.Random.MWC (create)